Skip to main content

 Copy Files

-Transfer files between local and remote instances:
+Transfer files between local and remote instance with the scp command:

 tnr scp <source_path> <destination_path>